Joao-M-Almeida/Joao-M-Almeida.github.io/_posts/2016-04-30-detecting-machine-translation.md

 This ended __improving our cross validated score on about 1%__.

 ### Getting more data
 As 20K samples is a small dataset for Natural Language Tasks we searched for some external data that could aid our efforts.
-Since we didn't find any dataset for this task we decided to create one from [The Billingual News](http://www.thebilingualnews.com/) with the help of [Google Translate](http://translate.google.com/).
-This was done manualy and the resulting dataset was of poor quality so we ended up giving up.
+Since we didn't find any dataset for this task we decided to create one from [The Bilingual News](http://www.thebilingualnews.com/) with the help of [Google Translate](http://translate.google.com/).
+This was done manually and the resulting dataset was of poor quality so we ended up giving up.
 We were running out of time and our results weren't improving with this extra data.

 ## What worked best

-A __Voting Classifier__ based on __LDA__, __LogisticRegression__ and __AdaBoost__ with on the __handmade features__ and on the __POS Tagged bi-grams__ with dimensionality reduction by __pricinpal component analysis__.
+A __Voting Classifier__ based on __LDA__, __LogisticRegression__ and __AdaBoost__ with on the __handmade features__ and on the __POS Tagged bi-grams__ with dimensionality reduction by __principal component analysis__.

 ## An Interesting discovery

 One of the most intriguing results we got was when applying KNN classifiers (K = 3 or 5 ) to the problem.
-The __cross validadted accuracy was of about 30%__ which is a weird value for a binary classification task.
-This means we would be __substancially better off chosing exactly the oposite of the predicted label__.
+The __cross validated accuracy was of about 30%__ which is a weird value for a binary classification task.
+This means we would be __substantially better off choosing exactly the opposite of the predicted label__.

 This result is even more stunning if we take into account that the best performing classifiers were achieving about 55%.